sceli/weather_app_site/README.md

 # Weather app site

-Website where you can check the current weather for the next 7 days and for the next 48 hours, hour by hour.
+Web app where you can check the current weather for the next 7 days and for the next 48 hours, hour by hour.

 The website first retrieves the location data provided by the user via the API call from https://nominatim.openstreetmap.org in JSON format message and returns the latitude and longitude.
 It then passes the location data via API call to https://openweathermap.org and retrieves the weather data in JSON format.